 The COVID-19 pandemic and related lockdowns forced SERAC to pause its in-person advocacy activities.
 PAI provided the organization with additional funding and guidance, including a virtual capacity-strengthening workshop, enabling SERAC to pivot to online outreach and maintain the momentum of its advocacy and relationship-building with policymakers.

 In November 2021, SERAC’s steady advocacy paid off when the government agreed to extend the Adolescent Friendly Health Centers’ hours until 5 p.m., ensuring that more young people can access the care they need.

-While still a university student in 2015, Dr. Natasha Salifyanji Kaoma and a friend decided to launch a nonprofit to help keep girls in school by providing access to menstrual health supplies.
+While still a university student in 2015, Dr. Natasha Salifyanji Kaoma and her friend Faith Kaoma decided to launch a nonprofit to help keep girls in school by providing access to menstrual health supplies.
 They held a door-to-door fundraiser on their school’s campus and raised $300 to purchase sanitary napkins for girls in a school near Lusaka.

 In the years since, Copper Rose Zambia has expanded its reach in a big way, establishing itself as a key influencer in policy and budget decisions that impact the lives of Zambia’s youth and building a network of young, passionate advocates ready to stand up for their rights.